Exploration of Quantum Computer Power Side-Channels: Treat Model

 \subsubsection{Power Trace}

 Because pulses are needed to control superconducting qubits, these operations consume energy.
-We denote {\em power trace} as the time series of the power cost by the operations controlling qubits.
-The {\em total power trace} means the time series of the summation of the powers over all channels in a time period, while the {\em individual power trace} means the power trace on one specific channel.
-Suppose that there is equipment that can measure power consumption on some or all of the channels, and this measured power trace will consist of and depend on a number of channels.
+We denote {\em power trace} as the time series of the power consumed by the operations controlling qubits.
+The {\em total power trace} means the time series of the summation of the powers over all channels in a time period, while the {\em per-channel power trace} means the power trace on one specific channel.
+The power consumption of controlling of quantum gates is related to their RF pulses.
+More generally, we refer to {\em in-channel} and {\em across-channel} as the functions for computing the per-channel power traces and the total power traces from pulse information, respectively.
+The in-channel function, which we denote as $Power_c[p_c(x)]$, where $c$ represents the channel and $p_c(x)$ represents the pulse amplitude time series on that channel, specifies how the per-channel power traces are computed from pulse amplitudes.
+The across-channel function, which we denote as $Total[f_{c_1}(x), \dots, f_{c_n}(x)]$, where $c_i, i \in \{1, \dots, n\}$ represent all the channels of one quantum processor, specifies how the total power traces are summed up from all per-channel power traces $f_c(x)$.
+Based on these definitions, the total power traces $P(x)$ can be computed from the per-channel pulse amplitude time series $p_{c_i}(x)$: